gemhunter178/gemhunter178.github.io/_posts/2018-05-20-autoimport-notitle.md

 Ok, I'm back.
 Today we went to the <a href="https://www.toronto.ca/explore-enjoy/parks-gardens-beaches/toronto-island-park/">Toronto Islands</a>.
 Really liked that place.
 No wonder people can get such great shots of the Toronto skyline!
 Also, so many dogs!

 After getting back, I've been updating the gallery pages to use a newer, template version that should make future changes easier.
 Hopefully I'll update the phtots themselves soon.
-Oh, and the <a href="/Gallery/2D">2D section</a> now exists.
+Oh, and the <a href="{% link Gallery/2D.html %}">2D section</a> now exists.
 I haven't been able to get new paintings on there since I haven't done many recently.
 Perhaps I should add my sketches...

 <br>